awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.S3Import.md

 #### Alternate syntax<a name="aws_s3.table_import_from_s3-alternative-syntax"></a>

-To he lp with testing, you can use an expanded set of parameters instead of the `s3_info` and `credentials` parameters\.
+To help with testing, you can use an expanded set of parameters instead of the `s3_info` and `credentials` parameters\.
 Following are additional syntax variations for the `aws_s3.table_import_from_s3` function:
 + Instead of using the `s3_info` parameter to identify an Amazon S3 file, use the combination of the `bucket`, `file_path`, and `region` parameters\.
 With this form of the function, access to Amazon S3 is provided by an IAM role on the PostgreSQL DB instance\.

   ```